 Switzerland meets and implements international tax standards.
 The European Union has acknowledged this and is removing Switzerland from its watch list.
-The amendment shall enter into force upon publication of the revised Annexes in the Official Journal of the EU.
+The amendment entered into force on 17 October 2019 with the publication of the revised Annexes in the Official Journal of the EU.

 In May 2019, voters approved the Federal Act on Tax Reform and AHV Financing (TRAF) with over 66% of votes in favour.
 With this law, Switzerland will abolish tax regimes no longer compatible with international standards as of 1 January 2020.
 The law introduces internationally accepted tax relief measures such as a patent box, thereby ensuring that Switzerland remains an attractive business location.